 Did the rules make the cognac?
 Of course not.
 The rules are simply an attempt to describe the making of a spirit that has been distilled for centuries.
 Unfortunately the rule makers ignore history and while making the rules pretend there was no Cognac made before 1945.
 It’s just another case of regulatory arrogance in which, in this instance, a few bureaucrats had convinced themselves they invented Cognac, while the real producers are forced to scramble to comply with the letter of the rules which are too often nonsensical.
 So it is with most government regulation.
 It follows naturally that someone intimately affected by regulatory over-reach is wont to wade right into a different regulatory swamp, no matter how pure the intentions may be.

 With both gin and with Cognac, Alexandre Gabriel is contending with long standing, confining, and stifling regulations which attempt to prescribe exactly how he must create his art.
 His commitment and passion, together with time, familiarity and experience make it easier for him to manage, but it is no wonder that he speaks so strongly against regulating the worldwide production of rum.
 Still, I did sense from him that although he is vehemently opposed to over-regulation, he recognizes that there are at least some common definitions that should be understood by all.
-Serving as an example, his actions are speaking louder than words ever can.
-His integrity in the labeling of his products and the pride he takes in his artisanship is a model for anyone in any industry, though I wish he would take on the added sugar issue more forthrightly.
+Serving as an example, his actions are speaking louder than words ever can, though I wish he would take on the added sugar issue more forthrightly.
 Regardless, with Alexandre, it goes without saying that value cannot be created by the packaging… and THAT perspective deserves some more attention.

 His perspective is that education is important, maybe most important, and I agree.
 But I think there is something short of global regulation that could address the actual problem of deceptive labeling.
 There is a way short of international treaty that can recognize the utility of a labels describing the value in the bottle, instead of having the label creating a perceived value of the contents.